SRCEM-AIM-Class-A/A65_PradhyumnJadhao_Django_App/README.md

-Find the admin password using: docker exec -it myjenkins cat /var/jenkins_home/secrets/initialAdminPassword Access Jenkins at http://localhost:8080/ and enter the password.
+Find the admin password using: docker exec -it myjenkins cat /var/jenkins_home/secrets/initialAdminPassword Access Jenkins and enter the password.

 3️⃣ Create a New Pipeline

 In Jenkins, create a new Pipeline Job.
 Use your GitHub repo URL in the SCM (Source Code Management) section.
 Jenkins will automatically build and deploy the project.